CIA-Oceanix/DLGD2022/Readme.md

 - Lecture 2: Deep Differentiable Emulators (Dr. David Greenberg)
 - Lecture 3: Learning and Optimal Transport (Prof. Nicolas Courty)
 - Lecture 4: Deep Learning, OI and Data Assimilation (Prof. Ronan Fablet)

+Ressources for the tutorials on DL packages are also available.